stuckonretro/CRTPi-Project/README.md

-    Install Retropie and configure your desired content Connect to WiFi or Ethernet with internet access Download the CRTPi-RCA.zip into your root folder (cd /) with the command "sudo wget https://github.com/crtpi/CRTPi-Project/raw/master/CRTPi-VGA.zip"
+    Install Retropie and configure your desired content Connect to WiFi or Ethernet with internet access Download the CRTPi-VGA.zip into your root folder (cd /) with the command "sudo wget https://github.com/crtpi/CRTPi-Project/raw/master/CRTPi-VGA.zip"
     ***WARNING: THE NEXT STEP WILL OVERWRITE GAMELIST.XML FILES AS SHOWN IN THE REPRO!
 BACK UP ACCORDINGLY!!***
     Unzip and overwrite files with the command "sudo unzip -o -q CRTPi-VGA.zip" Remove the zip with the command "sudo rm CRTPi-VGA.zip"